PennLINC/CaregiverMonitoringCognition/README.md

 # CaregiverMonitoringCognition
-Code for the caregiver monitoring/cognition project, currently in revision at Developmental Science
+Code for the publication by Keller et al. (2022) Caregiver monitoring, but not caregiver warmth, is associated with general cognition in two large sub-samples of youth.
+Developmental Science.
+In Press.